derekyeh0426/CPSC_455_Project/README.md

 ## CPSC_455_Project: Peter Ko (o8n2b), Daniel Lee, Derek Yeh, Yukie Man (a9r2b), Abdurahman Mudasiru (w3q1b)

 ## Fresh Furniture
 We are Fresh Furniture and ready to help you find the best second-hand or even handmade furniture at the best value and quality!
 Our furniture not only helps reduce waste for the environment but also supports local carpenters.
-You can even sell your own handcrafted and second-hand furniture as well, and if you do well, your ratings and reviews will reflect that!
+You can even sell your own handcrafted and second-hand furniture, and if you do well, your ratings and reviews will reflect that!
 Visit Fresh Furniture and begin your furniture journey there!

 ## Final Project Report
 ### 2. Project Task Requirements